ThatOneKidChris/CECS326profilereadme/README.md

 > I am interested in learning more about the class and especially getting accustomed to using Github more frequently.

 ## Hobbies ⌨️
-- Playing viedo games (Valorant, Apex Legends, Pokemon, Smash + more)
+- Playing video games (Valorant, Apex Legends, Pokemon, Smash + more)
 - Building custom keyboards (it is a very expensive rabbit hole.)
 - Eating